Schema Markup Example

 The AI Writing Problem That Isn't What You Think

 Scroll through any marketing LinkedIn feed and you'll see marketers confidently declaring that certain phrases signal AI-written content.
 "In this article..."
 Bad.
 Em dashes—terrible.
 "Not only... but also"—unforgivable.
+It's a debate we hear constantly from business owners here in Knoxville who want their content to read as genuinely human.

 The problem?
 Most of these declarations confuse stylistic opinion with actual performance data.
 What counts as "bad writing" is subjective.
 But what reduces reader engagement?
 That's measurable.

-This analysis examined 1,000+ content marketing pages across 10 different domains to identify which AI writing patterns actually correlate with lower engagement—and which ones are just stylistic hot takes with no real impact on performance.
+This analysis examined 1,000+ content marketing pages across 10 different domains to identify which AI writing patterns actually correlate with lower engagement, and which ones are just stylistic hot takes with no real impact on performance.

 How We Built This AI Writing Analysis Study